Frequently Asked Questions About A TASTE OF JUDAISM™

 One course and one curriculum reach an amazingly diverse population: individuals interested in reconnecting with their Jewish roots, exploring or re-exploring Judaism, interfaith couples, adult children and grandchildren of interfaith couples, in-laws of Jews, interested Christians not planning to convert - anyone seeking more knowledge about Judaism will find this course a good beginning.

-What do we need in order to make Taste of Judaism successful?
+What do we need in order to make A TASTE OF JUDAISM successful?

 Numerous factors contribute to successful Taste offerings: